VEINTIUNOw/Bitcoin-Price-Converter/README.md

 ## Credits

-Bitcoin Price Converter is developed and maintained by SuperAtic.
+Bitcoin Price Converter is developed and maintained by VEINTIUNOw.
 We especially appreciate the WordPress community and contributors who have helped improve the plugin.

 ## Disclaimer